bjoernellens1/ros2_docker_template/README.md

 ```
 docker compose run my_example example_program
 ```
 You will find that example_program does not exist.
-Try using rqt for example:
+Try using rqt for instance:
 ```
 docker compose run my_example rqt
 ```